WINDSTORM INSURANCE NETWORK BYLAWS

 b.
 First Vice-President.
 To conduct the business of WIND in the absence of the President.
 In addition, it shall be the duty of the First Vice-President to appoint the program chair for the following year’s Windstorm Insurance Conference.
 It shall also be the duty of the First Vice-President to assist the President in any matter requested.

 Second Vice-President.
 The Second Vice-President shall act in the absence of the President and First Vice-President.
 In the absence of the Secretary, the Second Vice-President shall record the minutes of the Board of Directors.
-The Second Vice-President shall be the Chair for the Regional Symposium Committee.
+The Second Vice-President shall be the Chair of the Regional Symposium Committee.

 Secretary.
 To maintain the minutes of each general membership meeting and each meeting of the Board of Directors.